lucianowayand/guitar-go/README.md

 ## How to run

-If you have everything installed got to the root of the project and run `go run .`
+If you have everything installed go to the root of the project and run `go run .`